2006 RH120: Discovery

 was discovered on 14 September 2006 by Eric Christensen with the 27 in Schmidt camera of the Catalina Sky Survey in Arizona.
-"6R10DB9" was the Catalina Sky Survey's own discovery designation for this object, which usually would only be used on the MPC's Near-Earth Object Confirmation Page (NEOCP) until an IAU designation was applied, if the object was classified as a minor object.
+"6R10DB9" was the Catalina Sky Survey's own discovery designation for this object, which usually would only be used on the Minor Planet Center's (MPC) Near-Earth Object Confirmation Page (NEOCP) until an International Astronomical Union (IAU) designation was applied, if the object was classified as a minor object.
 It was added on 14 September to the NEOCP and subsequently removed with the explanation that it "was not a minor planet".
 Preliminary orbital calculations indicated it was captured by Earth's gravity from solar orbit of a period of about 12 months, which is similar to that of many spent rocket boosters dating to the Apollo program of the 1960s and early 1970s.
 6R10DB was assigned the designation on 18 February 2008.
+Precovery observations from Catalina Sky Survey, taken on 11 September 2006, were published on 31 July 2026 (almost twenty years later).

 Origin

 Some controversy existed regarding the origin of the object.
 Upon discovery, it was not given a formal name because its spectrum was consistent with the white titanium-oxide paint used on Saturn V rockets, which meant it could be an artificial object.
 Precedents for this exist: J002E3 is currently thought to be the third-stage Saturn S-IVB booster from Apollo 12 and was in an almost identical orbit, and 6Q0B44E, discovered a month earlier, was also thought to be artificial.
 Its status as a satellite was also debated, with A. W. Harris of the Space Science Institute commenting, "Claiming some bit of fluff in a temporary looping orbit to be a 'satellite', with all the baggage that term carries, is mere hype".
 Radar observations strongly suggest that the object is a natural body.